matthewstirling/capstone-2023.github.io/weeks/05-Other-Approaches-to-Offer-Acceptance.md

-# Freight Industry and Offer Acceptance
+# Other Approaches to Offer Acceptance

 ## Topics